powmedia/backbone-forms/README.md

 <a name="validation"/>
 ##Validation

 There are 2 levels of validation: schema validators and the regular built-in Backbone model validation.
-Backbone Forms will run both when either `form.commit()` or `form.validate()` are called.
+Backbone Forms will run both when `form.validate()` is called.
+Calling `form.commit()` will run schema level validation by default, and can also run model validation if `{ validate: true }` is passed.

 ###Schema validation